bsierieb1/xdasi-bio-2021-archive/docs/learning_r/introduction_to_r/index.md

 ## RStudio

-R can be used directly on the commandline, however this is not the most convenient way to interact with R. Instead, the preferred way to interact with R is to use [**RStudio**](https://www.rstudio.com/products/rstudio/), an integrated development environment (IDE) for that provides a much richer interface for writing and running R code.
+R can be used directly on the commandline, however this is not the most convenient way to interact with R. Instead, the preferred way to interact with R is to use [**RStudio**](https://www.rstudio.com/products/rstudio/){:target="_blank"}, an integrated development environment (IDE) for that provides a much richer interface for writing and running R code.
 It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace management.

-In addition, RStudio supports the production of R markdown files that can be rendered as static PDF, HTML, or Word documents.
-It also enables direct production of slide presentations and dynamic web pages that enable interactive data exploration.
+In addition, RStudio supports the generation of publication-quality documents in many formats:

+- PDF
+- HTML
+- Word
+- Slide presentations
+- Dynamic web pages (enabling interactive data exploration)

 RStudio is available in open source and commercial editions and runs on the desktop (Windows, Mac, and Linux) or in a browser connected to RStudio Server or RStudio Workbench (Debian/Ubuntu, Red Hat/CentOS, and SUSE Linux).